Fivefold/SRCNN/README.md

 ### SRCNN implementations for Python/Torch, Numpy and Avnet's ZedBoard

-The aim of single image super-resolution (SR) is to recover a high-resolution (HR) image from a single low-resolution (LR) image.
+The aim of single image super-resolution is to recover a high-resolution image from a single low-resolution image.

 This repository includes three implementations of the *Super Resolution Convolutional Neural Network (SRCNN) by Dong, Chao, et al. "Image super-resolution using deep convolutional networks."* (https://arxiv.org/abs/1501.00092v3)